 He would do best in a setting with people who have flexible work schedules or are able to work from home.

-And while the breed gets along famously with children and other household pets, he should be socialized in puppyhood so that he can grow up to be an adaptable and well-adjusted dog.
+While the breed gets along famously with children and other household pets, he should be socialized from puppyhood so that he can grow up to be an adaptable and well-adjusted dog.

 Early socialization also helps reduce the chances of anxiety when introducing your dog to new people and environments.

-As a simple search on Google will show you, Havanese puppies are not difficult to come by.
+As a simple search on Google will show you, Havanese puppies are not difficult to find.

 Remember, this breed does not come in size varieties.

-Breeders who advertise teacup, mini, or pocket Havanese could be selling puppies who were irresponsibly bred.
+Breeders who advertise teacup Havanese, mini Havanese, or pocket Havanese could be selling puppies who were irresponsibly bred.